openedx/docs.openedx.org/source/educators/how-tos/data/manage_course_grades.rst

 .. note::
-   You can only rescore problems that have a correct answer defined in edX Studio, including CAPA problems and drag and drop problems.
+   You can only rescore problems that have a correct answer defined in Open edX Studio, including CAPA problems and drag and drop problems.
 This procedure cannot be used to rescore open response assessment (ORA) problems or problems that are scored by an external grader.
 For ORA problems, you can